neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 )
 ```

 Now let's add population data.
 Population data at postal sector level can be extracted from [Nomis](https://www.nomisweb.co.uk/census/2011/ks101ew).
 I have extracted postal sector population (usual residents) for the whole of the North West, so I will have to filter the file down.
 This data is based on the 2011 Census, which is now 10 years old.
-Not ideal, but it is the only source of open population data at such granular level.
+Not ideal, but it is the only source of open population data at such a granular level.
 This data is contained in a CSV file, which has no geospatial reference other than the postal sector as a string.
 We need to transform this data a little bit.

 ```python
 pop = pd.read_csv(